electron/electron/docs/api/app.md

 you can assume that another instance of your application is already running with the lock and exit immediately.

-I.e. This methods returns `true` if your process is the primary instance of your application and your app should continue loading.
-It returns `false` if your process should immediately quit as it has sent it's parameters to another instance that has already acquired the lock.
+I.e. This method returns `true` if your process is the primary instance of your application and your app should continue loading.
+It returns `false` if your process should immediately quit as it has sent its parameters to another instance that has already acquired the lock.

 On macOS the system enforces single instance automatically when users try to open